 ‘haptic’ from Greek haptesthai, of or pertaining to touch

-As technologies and interfaces become more literally ‘touchy-feely’ (see Society and Space article, 2006; book The Senses of Touch 2007) and increasingly gesture-based, how might this be mobilised for assisted living, for the elderly or the vision impaired?
+As technologies and interfaces become more literally ‘touchy-feely’ and increasingly gesture-based, how might this be mobilised for assisted living, for the elderly or the vision impaired?
 What is the role of the senses and the extended body within human-computer interfaces (HCI) and human-robot interfaces (HRI)?

-After my thesis and later UK Arts and Humanities Research Council (AHRC) funded Research Leave spent at Macquarie University in Australia I developed strands about touch in the human-computer interface (HCI) and also the use of touch in digital performance for my book The Senses of Touch: Haptics, Affects and Technologies (2007).
+After my thesis and later UK Arts and Humanities Research Council (AHRC) funded Research Leave spent at Macquarie University in Australia I developed strands about touch in the human-computer interface (HCI) and also the use of touch in digital performance for my doctoral thesis, and article ‘Feel the Presence: The Technologies of Touch’ in one of the top globally-ranked social science journals, Environment & Planning D: Society and Space (2006).
+These ideas were central to my first monograph, The Senses of Touch: Haptics, Affects and Technologies (2007).